dmlc/xgboost/doc/parameter.rst

 * ``max_cached_hist_node``, [default = 65536]

-  Maximum number of cached nodes for CPU histogram.
+  Maximum number of cached nodes for histogram.

   .. versionadded:: 2.0.0

-  - For most of the cases this parameter should not be set except for growing deep trees on CPU.
+  - For most of the cases this parameter should not be set except for growing deep trees.
+After 3.0, this parameter affects GPU algorithms as well.

 .. _cat-param: